tdsat/YaogUI/README.md

 This is mostly intended for the english version of the game, but most of the features _should_ work in the chinese version too.

+Releases can be downloaded from [NexusMods](https://www.nexusmods.com/amazingcultivationsimulator/mods/9/)

 # Features

- - Ability to search when crafting items.
-The talisman list also has a new look
+### Trade Window
- - Ability to search user items when trading
+- Ability to search user items
-   - Category bookmarks have also been added to make it easier to jump between item categories
+- Category bookmarks to make it easier to jump between item categories
+- Sold items are sorted alphabetically
+- Added a checkbox to exclude worthless items from the list
+  - By worthless I mean items that have a trade value of 0, not useless.

+### Talisman Drawing Window
+- Ability to search when crafting item
+- Talisman list also has a new look

+### Other
 - When a vessel dies, it name changes to '[Owner]'s Vessel' to make it easier to identify who owns it
 - 'X : Hurt' and 'X : injury deteriorating' messages get cleaned if the affected pawn get healed
   - Experimental - Any feedback appreciated

-### Development
+# Development

 The `Source` folder (hopefully) contains everything related to this mod.
 You can safely remove that folder if you are not interested in development.

 - `Source\YaogUI` contains the Visual Studio solution and the code for the Harmony patches
 - `Source\FairyProject` contains any new UI elements using [Fairy GUI](https://fairygui.com)

-### TODO
+# TODO

 This is a non-exhaustive list that I plan to work on.
 I can't give any promises for any of those since I'm not sure how to do most of those.
 I would appreciate any tips or PRs!